Hafas/nostegama/README.md

 * `exe`:  Uses [`DefaultPlugin`](#defaultplugin)'s implementation to build this property with `command="$e --batch --exec=$f"`
 * `tags`: Uses the info box of the game's Wiki page and the options of profile property `dolphin`

+### FileInfoPlugin

+This plugin will use the executable's details to determine its name.

+This plugin will probably only work on Windows.
+This plugin needs .NET 4.5 on Windows or Mono 4.x on Linux/OSX.

+Profile properties this plugin uses: *none*

+Non-Steam Game properties this plugin uses: *none*

+Non-Steam Game properties this plugin delivers:
+* `appname`: Uses either the executable's product name or its file description if present.

 ### LocalGridPlugin

 This plugin will browse the local storage for a suitable grid image.